robby-d/oddspot/README.md

 ## Testing

 Start the command interactively, as any user account you wish.
-(Obviously, if you have your smtp port set to <= 1024, the service will need to run as `root`.):
+(If you have your smtp port set to <= 1024, the service will need to run as `root`.):

 `cd /home/<USER>/oddspot; ./oddspot.py --debug`